-Except for the assignment of the Panama City, Florida operating lease to Masimo in connection with the sale of our Connected Care Business (see Note 4 to the accompanying Consolidated Financial Statements), there have been no material changes during the six months ended June 30, 2020 to our contractual obligations disclosed in our "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2019.
+Except for the assignment of the Panama City, Florida operating lease to Masimo in connection with the sale of our Connected Care Business (see Note 4 to the accompanying Consolidated Financial Statements) and the assignment of the Ottawa, Canada operating lease from Cambridge in connection with the acquisition of OpenNMS (see Note 19 to the accompanying Consolidation Financial Statements), there have been no material changes during the nine months ended September 30, 2020 to our contractual obligations disclosed in our "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2019.
 See Note 13 to the accompanying Consolidated Financial Statements for discussion of our lease arrangements.